-If you’re like me, you probably went crazy a few years ago when you heard the Toyota 86 was about to drop.
-Known as the Scion FR-S and Subaru BRZ in the States, the hachi-roku (that’s “8-6″ in Japanese, kids) promised a return to the good old days when you could get a cool rear-drive sport coupe for a reasonable price.
-Of course, hachiroku itself is a reference to the iconic RWD Corolla coupes from the ’80s.
+The Toyota 86, known as the Scion FR-S and Subaru BRZ in the States, promised a return to the good old days, when you could get a cool, rear-drive sport coupe for a reasonable price.
+Of course the “86,” or hachiroku in Japanese, is a reference to the iconic RWD Corolla coupes from the ’80s.
 With bloodlines like these, Toyota and Subaru couldn’t miss.

 But they did.
 Hard.
 Because the modern-day hachiroku just doesn’t have enough muscle.
-The 2.0-liter boxer four under the hood is rated at 200 horsepower (I’ve seen 165 hp at the wheels) and a measly 151 lb-ft of torque.
+The 2.0-liter boxer four under the hood is rated at 200 horsepower and a measly 151 lb-ft of torque.
 It makes some sporty noises when you wind it out, but there’s no force behind it.
-The FR-S and BRZ are not fast cars — and the target demographic loves fast cars.
+The FR-S and BRZ are not fast cars, which is a shame, because the target demographic loves fast cars.

 So what’s a power-hungry FR-S or BRZ owner to do?
-Slap a turbo on it, brah!
-Here are two great kits that’ll turn your 86 into a monster right quick.
+Slap a turbo on it!
+Here are two great kits that’ll turn your ride into a monster right quick.

 Turbocharging the Scion FR-S or Subaru BRZ

-If you’re one of those peeps who want mega aftermarket power, a turbo kit is obviously the way to go.
-The peak output you get with some of these kits is just explosive.
-Of course, you’re gonna use more oil, and in general you should be even more vigilant than usual about maintenance with a modified car.
+For mega aftermarket power, a turbo kit is the way to go.
+The peak output with some of these kits is explosive.
+Of course, they use more oil, and any modified car requires extra maintenance.
 But a lot of folks have been running turbo setups on 86s for thousands of miles with no issues.
-It’s a robust foundation for your build.
+It’s a robust foundation for a build.
 As a point of entry, check these two kits out.

 FA20Club Stage 1 ($3,499)

-FA20Club is one of the big names you see on the hachiroku boards, and for good reason: they pack a lot of value into their kits.
-This one here is their entry-level setup, which they say is “capable of up to 280whp without fuel mods.”
-That’s a cool 115-hp gain over stock power at the wheels, and if you think about the power-to-weight ratio that gives you, we’re talking Porsche Cayman territory.
+FA20Club is one of the big names you see on the hachiroku boards, and for good reason.
+They pack a lot of value into their kits.
+The Stage 1 is their entry-level setup, which they say is “capable of up to 280whp without fuel mods.”
+That’s a cool 115-hp gain over stock power at the wheels.
+If you think about the power-to-weight ratio that offers, we’re approaching Porsche Cayman territory.
 Not bad for a few grand.

 Dynosty Turbo Build ($17,914)